WalletScrutiny/WalletScrutinyCom/_iphone/com.czzhao.binance.md

 issue:
 icon: com.czzhao.binance.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
 date: 2020-12-22
-reviewStale: true
+reviewStale: false
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: binance
 providerLinkedIn:
-providerFacebook:
+providerFacebook: binance
-providerReddit:
+providerReddit: binance

 redirect_from:

 ---

+In the description the provider claims:

+> Your funds are protected by our Secure Asset Fund for Users (SAFU Funds) which means we have your back.

+which sounds very custodial and as such the app is **not verifiable**.